daze-code/Japanese-Number-Parser/README.md

 ### 🌉 The Problem: The "Cultural Number" Barrier

 Translating massive numbers across borders isn't just about math or exchange rates; it's about **linguistic structure**.
-Western numbers group by thousands (Millions, Billions), Japanese numbers group by ten-thousands (万, 億), and Indian numbers group by hundreds (Lakhs, Crores).
+Western numbers group by thousands (Millions, Billions), Japanese numbers group by ten-thousands (万<Man>, 億<Oku>), and Indian numbers group by hundreds (Lakhs, Crores).

 When you hear *"The project cost 150億 Yen"* on the news, traditional tools fail to give you an intuitive answer.